Postal workers union with 200,000 members endorses Sanders

 In it’s statement endorsing Sanders on Thursday, the postal workers’ union said that the Trump administration “has released a series of proposals that would end the universal service requirement and also would make significant changes in the pricing structure of mail products.”
 It also noted that there have also been calls to sell the federally run postal service to private corporations.

+“When we defeat Donald Trump, we’re not going to privatize and cut the Postal Service.
+We’re going to expand and strengthen the Postal Service,” Sanders tweeted, in his reaction to the endorsement.

-The union promised to “encourage its members and their families who live and work in all 50 states” to “join Sanders rallies, make individual campaign contributions and volunteer for campaign activities.”
+The union promised to “encourage its members and their families who live and work in all 50 states” to join Sanders rallies and volunteer for campaign activities.
 It also said it would launch voter registration drives and urge its members, their families and friends to choose “vote by mail” options in states without restrictions on absentee balloting.